Red Blood Cell Inclusion Bodies

 The presence of abnormal inclusion bodies within RBCs holds significant diagnostic value:

-• Howell-Jolly bodies: Remnants of the nucleus that are normally expelled during RBC maturation.
+• Howell-Jolly bodies: Howell-Jolly bodies are remnants of the nucleus that are normally expelled during RBC maturation.
 Their presence suggests impaired nuclear extrusion, often seen in megaloblastic anemia.

-• Basophilic stippling: Fine, bluish granules composed of aggregated ribosomes.
+• Basophilic stippling: Basophilic stippling are fine, bluish granules composed of aggregated ribosomes.
 They can indicate:

 • Iron deficiency anemia: When iron is limited, ribosome production is disrupted.